image/svg+xml Checkov home

 • Attribute Blocks: The policy describes resources with a certain configuration as defined by a configuration attribute and its value (per Terraform), or by the presence/absence of an attribute.

-• Connection State Blocks - The policy describes resources in a particular Connection state; either connected or not connected to another type of resource (for example, a security group).
+• Connection State Blocks: The policy describes resources in a particular Connection state; either connected or not connected to another type of resource (for example, a security group).

 Using AND/OR Logic